apodzolko/MecanimEffects/README.md

 MecanimEffects
 ==============

-Bind visual effects to Mecanim (Unity 3D animation system) states in editor.
+Bind visual effects to Mecanim (Unity 3D animation system) states in the editor.

 ## What is Effect

 We define effect here as a GameObject prefab.
 It can contain animated textures, particle emitters, audio sources, anything you want.
 Follow next few steps to create a sample effect.

 1. Create an empty GameObject with Game Object > Create empty menu command.
-2. In the Inspector window click Add Component button and select Effecs > Particle system.
+2. In the Inspector window click Add Component button and select Effects > Particle system.
 3. Drag that game object from Hierarchy to Project window to create emty prefab.
 4. That's it!